connectthefuture/diginet/readme.md

                                             }}

 All handler functions will receive a `pos` argument for the node in question as well as a `packet` argument with the packet table.
+If the method specified is not found in the handlers table and an `_unknown` function is present, it will be called instead.

 There is also a `diginet.reply` function which is simply a convenience wrapper around `diginet.send` which takes an original packet and a